cbelth/ATP-morphology/README.md

 ATP constructs a decision tree.
 These can be automatically generated using the `plot_tree(save_path)` method of ATP.
 The tree can be written, as a pdf, to any location.
-The setup script automatically created a `temp/` directory that is not checked into git that can be used for this purpose.
+The setup script automatically created a `temp/` directory that is not checked into git and can be used for this purpose.

 The following code will generate and open the tree for the German CHILDES data, or Figure 4 in the paper.